Apply Proper Headings in Canvas Content

 Body

-• Impact: Affects students with visual impairments, cognitive disabilities, and those with learning differences.
+• Impact: Affects students with visual impairments, cognitive disabilities, and learning differences.

-1. From the Canvas dashboard, open your course and navigate to the content page you want to edit.
+1. Open your Canvas course and navigate to the page you want to edit.

 2. Select Edit to open the Rich Content Editor.